-CIRCUIT COURT MASTERS
+CIRCUIT COURT MAGISTRATES

-Masters also hire law clerks.
-In Baltimore City, individual masters have law clerks.
-The General Master's Office in the city hires staff attorneys from time to time when there are available positions.
-It is best to call each master's chambers directly to find out application information.
+Magistrates also hire law clerks.
+In Baltimore City, individual magistrates have law clerks.
+The General Magistrates Office in the city hires staff attorneys from time to time when there are available positions.
+It is best to call each magistrate's chambers directly to find out application information.